SMU Internship Programme

 Stipend

-SMU does not stipulate or fix the monthly allowance/stipend for the interns, but host organisations are encouraged to offer an allowance/stipend that benchmarks market rates.
+SMU does not stipulate or set a fixed monthly stipend for interns.
+However, host organizations are encouraged to offer a stipend that aligns with market rates.

 CPF

-Host organisations in Singapore accepting full-time matriculated students from SMU programmes with internship graduation requirements are exempted from CPF contribution.
+Host organisations in Singapore accepting full-time matriculated students from SMU programmes with internship graduation requirements are exempted from CPF contributions.

 Insurance